bhayatus/SCRUMtious/docs/sprint 0/process.md

 - Review tasks from previous day and determine if they need to be adjusted or the current state of the project needs to be delayed/altered

 ### Git
-The following is a breakdown of how we will utilize Git Git branches:
+The following is a breakdown of how we will utilize Git.
+Git branches:
 - Git branches will allow the developers to work on different features and tasks without interfering with the main branch
-- When the task/feature is upto standard and the group decides it is satisfactory, they can merge the branch changes to the main one. - - With git branches the team members will also keep track of what tasks are in progress and the time frame to completion.
+- When the task/feature is upto standard and the group decides it is satisfactory, they can merge the branch changes to the main one.
+- With git branches the team members will also keep track of what tasks are in progress and the time frame to completion.

 Git commit messages:
 - Detailed commit messages will be written to speed up the review process and help the team members understand what/why a change was added or made to the feature and provide quick feedback.